michaeljones/on-commit-messages/README.md

 ### Integrated User Interfaces

-There are number of editors, IDEs and git tools that allow you to compose commit messages inside them and commit directly from their interface.
+There are a number of editors, IDEs and git tools that allow you to compose commit messages inside them and commit directly from their interface.
 These are great provided they encourage multiline commit messages and give guidance and help in adhering to the desired structure.

 ### Visual Studio Code

-VSCode has git integration and includes a box for composing commit messages in the top left of the git tooling.
+VSCode has a git integration and includes a box for composing commit messages in the top left of the git tooling.
 The box appears as a single line but will expand to accommodate new lines in the message to allow for a multiline commit message.

 It warns when the first line exceeds 50 characters and when other lines exceed 72 characters.

-Unfortunately it is part of the left hand side bar and so normally does not have room for a 72 character wide message.
+Unfortunately by default the box is too small.
+It is part of the left hand side bar and so normally does not have room for a 72 character wide message.
 It wraps lines within the set width of the box but does not introduce line breaks for you.
 This can lead to visually confusing results where, on the third line of a message in a box that fits 30 characters a line, you start to get warnings that your line is over 72